Nutrition

 • To update with fresh data, enable data.usda.retrieve_nutrition: true in the config

-• Food-to-USDA mappings are maintained in data/usda_food_mapping.csv
+• Food-to-USDA mappings are maintained in data/curated/usda_food_mapping.csv

 • A shared API key is included in the repository; users can optionally obtain their own free API key at https://fdc.nal.usda.gov/api-key-signup